anujanegi/RDA-UNET-WGAN/README.md

 This repository contains:

-* Training code for thr RDA-UNET_WGAN model
+* Training code for thr RDA-UNET-WGAN model.
+* Pre-trained RDA-UNET-WGAN model weights, including both the geneator and RDAunet model.
-* Several additional evaluation and visualization scripts to reproduce results from our paper
+* Several additional evaluation and visualization scripts to reproduce results from our paper.

 ## Setup